sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

 ## Optic internal encoding

-While `Optic_[S, T, A, B]` is not really used for the encoding of optics in `Proptics` (does not serve as a base class for all optics, and it is only shown for explanation purposes.md), all optics are functions from `P[A, B]` to `P[S, T]`, where's the `P[_, _]` is a typeclass derived from profunctor.<br/>
+While `Optic_[S, T, A, B]` is not really used for the encoding of optics in `Proptics` (does not serve as a base class for all optics, and it is only shown for explanation purposes), all optics are functions from `P[A, B]` to `P[S, T]`, where's the `P[_, _]` is a typeclass derived from profunctor.<br/>
 `AnOptic_[S, T, A, B]` is an optic, that takes a data typed shaped liked a profunctor, which has an instance of the same `Profunctor` as the one taken by `Optic_[S, T, A, B]`, thus making the data type compatible with `Optic_[S, T, A, B]`.<br/>
-For a more detailed explanation go to [AnOptic](../an-optics/an-optic.md).
+For a more detailed explanation go to [AnOptic](../an-optics/an-optic).

 ## List of all Optics